AinhoaMoya/kitchen-queue/README.md

 ```
 npm run install
 npm run start
 ```

 For running tests:

 ```
 npm run test
 ```

 At this point your terminal will start printing the orders being placed in the different shelves, and also the orders being simultaneously picked up by drivers.

-# Understanding how orders distributed among shelves
+# Understanding how orders are distributed among shelves

 Each shelf is implemented using a queue like structure.
 One of its properties is `limit`, which we assign when creating each shelf object and represents the maximum number of items each shelf can hold.